jab/bidict/docs/intro.rst

 ------------------------

-Besides the standard :class:`bidict.bidict` class, the :mod:`bidict` package provides other bidict variants, as well as additional tools for working with one-to-one relations:
+Besides the standard :class:`bidict.bidict` class, the :mod:`bidict` package provides other bidirectional map variants, as well as some utilities for working with them and related objects:

 - :class:`bidict.BidirectionalMapping`
 - :func:`bidict.namedbidict`